Hero image background

 Booster Prep

-How Does DAT Scoring Work?
+I. How Does DAT Scoring Work?

-The DAT is a standardized test that is composed of multiple sections: Biology (BIO), General Chemistry (GC), Organic Chemistry (OC), Quantitative Reasoning (QR), Reading Comprehension (RC) and Perceptual Ability Test (PAT).
 Each of these sections will be scored between 1 through 30 based on how many questions you answer correctly.
 You will also have a Total Science (TS) score and Academic Average (AA).
 Your Total Science score is also based on how many questions you get correct overall in the entire science section, whereas your Academic Average is the average of all your sections, excluding the PAT score.

 Below, you will find the 2009 DAT Standard Score to Raw Score conversion.
-Using the chart below, we are able to see how many questions you must answer correctly to receive a certain score on this particular exam.
+Using the chart below as the basis for DAT scoring, we are able to see how many questions you must answer correctly to receive a certain score on this particular exam.
 For example, if you were to answer 32 questions correctly on the Biology section of the 2009 DAT, you would receive a 20 for BIO.
 However, you keep in mind that different test forms will have a slightly different scoring chart based on perceived difficulty by the test makers.
 In other words, a test might grant you a score of 21 for BIO based on 32 correctly answered questions, while another test may grant you a score of 19 or 20 for the same number of questions answered correctly.
 If you would like a less manual way to calculate your scores on the 2009 DAT exam, you can check out a DAT score calculator for the 2009 DAT here.

 Lastly, you must know that each score corresponds to a percentile based on how the test-takers test form.
 For example, a student who took the 2009 test and scored a 20 AA can be considered 90th percentile but another student with the same scaled score of 20 may be a different percentile.
 Each test version has its own percentile based on how students score and unfortunately, those individual stats are not released to the public.